 Two elective courses in psychology

 Psychology electives must be 200 or 300 level courses.
-No more than one 200 level course may be applied to this category.

 Select one Diverse Experience course from the following list.
 Note: Diverse courses are also part of the elective options but the same course cannot be applied to both categories.
 (3 credits)

 - PSYC 312 Psychological Development in Women

 - PSYC 314 Psychology of the African American Family

 - PSYC 317 Latino Psychology: Mental Health and the Latino Experience in the USA

 Select one lab course from the following list: (5 credits)

 - PSYC-308 Laboratory, Research Methods: Tests and Measurements